ykotseruba/pySTAR-FC/README.md

 ### Additional dependencies

-pySTAR-FC uses several saliency models.
+pySTAR-FC relies on several saliency models that also need to be installed.

 Download DeepGazeII and ICF models from [https://deepgaze.bethgelab.org/] and place the files into ```pySTAR_FC/contrib/DeepGazeII``` and ```pySTAR_FC/contrib/ICF``` folders respectively (only the checkpoint files (```ckpt.data```, ```ckpt.index``` and ```ckpt.meta```) and ```centerbias.npy``` for each model).